outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 7. Producer

    A producer publish data to the records of its choice and decide the partition to which a record is assigned to.
 The assignment can be done in a round robin fashion to load balance or based on key values.
-8. Consumer
+8. Consumer Group

    A topic can have zero or more consumers which are also assigned to labels, forming *consumer group*s (also called *subscriber group*).
 That is to say, all consumers subscribing to a topic are divided into groups.
-That makes a sense as there may exist multiple entities interested in the same topic, with each entity forms a subscriber group. *Consumer instance*s within a group can be separate processes or on separate machines.
+That makes a sense as there may exist multiple entities interested in the same topic, with each entity forms a subscriber group. *Consumer instance*s within a group can be separate threads, processes or machines.

    Partitions of a topic are effectively load-balanced over the consumer instances of a subscribing group, in a granularity of partitions.
 Each instance *exclusively* consumes zero or more of the partitions at any given time.
 If there are more instances than partitions, then some of them may be in idle state, consuming nothing.
 In the other way around, each partition is *broadcasted* in a granularity of subscribing groups.